catseye/Etcha/README.markdown

 pen up/down semantics, but it is the Controller that implements the rule that `>>>>` toggles the pen position.

-Cat's Eye Technologies' ridiculously over-engineering implementation of Etcha is in the public domain.
+Cat's Eye Technologies' ridiculously over-engineered implementation of Etcha is in the public domain.

 Happy Etchin'!